wesselvdv/pgbouncer/doc/config.md

 Requires evdns (>= 2.0.3) or c-ares (>= 1.15.0) backend.

-The parsing of the file is done by the DNS backend library, not PgBouncer, so see the library's documentation for details on allowed syntax and directives.
+The parsing of the file is done by the DNS backend library, not pg_ddm, so see the library's documentation for details on allowed syntax and directives.

 Default: empty (use operating system defaults)